IDPF/archive-widgets/README.md

+# WARNING
+This repository is no longer under active development.
+Please refer to https://github.com/IDPF/scriptable-components for the latest development work on EPUB Scriptable Components.

 # IDPF ePub Widget Framework

 This open source framework is a collection of interactive widgets based on the Open Web Platform.